The most sophisticated, of all ignition systems. The coil on plug ignition system, places an ignition coil; directly on the top of each spark plug.

-With the Coil On Plug Ignition System; ignition timing is handled by the (ECU), based on inputs from various sensors.
+So, with the coil on plug ignition system, ignition timing; is handled by the (ECU), based on inputs from various sensors.

-In addition to improving the accuracy of spark timing, the (COP) System uses; redesigned ignition coils capable of creating higher voltages.
+In addition, to improving the accuracy of spark timing; the coil on plug ignition system uses, redesigned ignition coils, capable of creating higher voltages.
 Because, they’re located on the top; it also keeps the coils from being affected by, the heat generated by exhaust.
-This can make it more difficult to diagnose and more expensive to repair than a traditional system.
+But, this can make it more difficult to diagnose and more expensive to repair than a traditional system.

 What Is A Coil On Plug Ignition System – Also Known As ( Direct Ignition System )

-With the Coil On Plug Ignition System, each spark plug is ignited by its own coil.
-That means the (PCM) or (ECM) can control the spark and spark timing; on an individual per-cylinder basis.
-That gives better control over spark timing for more horsepower; better mileage and fewer emissions.
+So, with the coil on plug ignition system, each spark plug is ignited, by its own coil.
+That means, the (PCM) or (ECM); can control the spark and spark timing, on an individual per-cylinder basis.
+That gives better control over, spark timing for more horsepower, better mileage and fewer emissions.

-The (COP) Ignition System delivers about 30 percent more spark energy; than the old distributor, single coil and spark plug wires system.
+The coil on plug ignition system, delivers about 30 percent more spark energy; than the old distributor, single coil and spark plug wires system.